saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-30-napalm_and_nxos.md

 The 'no xxx' is not in the configuration, so that is displayed.
 In the 11th sequence, I used 'DB' instead of 'db' so that is something that differs.
 The lines of the ACL that get removed are not detected by the <b>_get_merge_diff()</b> function.

 Thing worth noting is that when you use the <b>load_replace_candidate()</b>, the way the diff happens changes.
-What will happen in that case is it will create a checkpoint file called <b>sot_file</b>.
-After this, it will perform a <b>show diff rollback-patch file sot_file file <i>candidate_cfg.txt</i></b>, where the candidate_cfg.txt is the configuration file that you specify in the function.
-The function will upload this configuration to the device.
-Make sure that this is a valid checkpoint configuration that contains the current configuration and extend it with the configuration that you want to add.
+What happens when you use <b>load_replace_candidate()</b> is it will upload the specified configuration, which should be a valid checkpoint file, to the device.
+This file should contain the running configuration as well as the configuration you want to add.
+After this, a checkpoint file called <b>sot_file</b> is created.
+These two files are then used to perform a <b>show diff rollback-patch file sot_file file candidate_cfg.txt</b>.

 The diff will be better (not perfect), but it is a finicky process at best.
 It will make you appreciate Junos, EOS or IOSXR all the more.